Competency-based training (CBT) is the most potent form of employee training. You’ll find out how as you proceed through this post.

 Generally, these solutions are cloud-based and enable users to create, design, share, and track online courses and tests with local and remote learners.
 The best thing about them is that they facilitate anytime, anywhere learning.
 This means learners can take courses and assessments in a self-paced mode using a device of their choice.

-Most LMSs come bundled with a suite of other related tools for quizzes, collaboration, surveys, knowledge base, and flash cards.
+Most LMS come bundled with a suite of other related tools for quizzes, collaboration, surveys, knowledge base, and flash cards.

 Check out a range of such tools here.